File: Minimalism, living better with less

 • a Filson backpack.

 This number allows me dozens of possible combinations.
 I often play with accessories and shoes.
 When I open my wardrobe, I see all the pieces hanging on the hangers.
-They are consistent with each other and directly allow me to know how to dress.
+They are consistent with each other and allow me to know directly how to dress.

 Zero Waste

-How did I get it?
+How did I get the idea?

 In 2014, my life took a giant leap.

-I also buy the book (a blog ).
+I also buy the book a blog ).

 minimalist apartment